mattcieslak/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 the column headers MUST be `R`, `A`, `S`, `b`.
 We will refer to this format as *RAS+b* in the following.

-It is RECOMMENDED to store the gradient table information in the original coordinate system stored by the scanner (therefore, unchanged).
+It is RECOMMENDED to store the gradient table information in the closest coordinate system to that stored by the scanner (and if already in either *RAS+b* or *IJK+b* form, unchanged).

-It is RECOMMENDED to maintain the column ordering as described above (thus, either `I J K b` or `R A S b`).
+It is REQUIRED to maintain the column ordering as described above (thus, either `I J K b` or `R A S b`).

 Example of TSV file, following the *RAS+b* convention: